gigalabs18/forms-rails-test-task/README.md

 - Fill a form via "Fill this form"; values are stored as responses.

 ## Notes
+- PostgreSQL is now the default database (see `config/database.yml`).
-- Numeric fields validate basic numeric input on submit
+- Numeric fields validate basic numeric input on submit.
-- Deleting a form cascades to fields and submissions
+- Deleting a form cascades to fields and submissions.